 So 25.2 mm is acceptable for a 25 mm cut and so is 599.2 mm according to the standard for a 600 mm nominal value.

-Shaft and hole matings come with a lot a different options and always require tolerances to obtain the right fit.
+Shaft and hole matings come with a lot of different options and always require tolerances to obtain the right fit.
 But what is a fit in short?

 There are three types of shaft-hole engineering fits.